 For many people, managing and understanding finances is difficult.
 It’s not something that’s taught in school, and it’s not something you can learn overnight.
 As an NFL player, this is even more important, as you became a high-income earner almost overnight.
 Good money habits are tough to develop, but as a starting point, here are five things to do to put you on the path to financial freedom:

-Understanding where your money goes is just as important as constructing the perfect 5-year deal with the right team.
-Be aware of what percentage of your money is going to housing, bills, entertainment and dining.
+Understanding when your money comes and goes is just as important as constructing the perfect 5-year deal with the right team.
+Be aware of what percentage of your money is going where, what your cashflow looks like, tracking investments, and building future wealth.
 This is the perfect opportunity to prioritize what is important to you and how you want to live your life.
-Our partners at Financial Finesse built a budget calculator that will help you accomplish this task.Budget Calculator
+We've built the Pocket Playbook to help you accomplish this task.Pocket Playbook

 Credit & Debt

 Credit is the ability to acquire something before you’ve actually paid for it, which can result in debt.
 Misusing credit will impact all your financial decisions moving forward.
 To avoid this, stay within your means and don’t overextend your finances.
 Keep in mind that for most NFL players, your paychecks stop after Week 17.
 You’ll want to make sure you have enough funds in your account to maintain your desired lifestyle.